 Global macroeconomic conditions affect our clients' businesses and the markets they serve.
-Developments, such as the recent recessions and instability in the United States and Europe, deteriorations in the Chinese economy, and the inflationary risks associated with higher commodity prices, among other developments, may have an adverse effect on our revenue growth and profitability.
+Developments, such as the recent recessions and instability in the United States and Europe, deteriorations in the Chinese economy, and the inflationary risks associated with higher commodity prices, among other developments, may have an adverse effect on our client's business and, consequently, on our revenue growth and profitability.